KarimF430/Killer-Whale/FINAL_VERIFICATION_REPORT.md

 ## 🎊 **CONCLUSION:**

-**Your MotorOctane application is now fully operational with MongoDB Atlas!**
+**Your gadizone application is now fully operational with MongoDB Atlas!**

 ✅ All brand page data is complete and stored without errors
 ✅ All model page data is complete with ALL image types